-Government Grants
+Contributions and Government Grants

-Approximately 20 percent of all public support was received from a government organization in 2021.
-These grants require fulfillment of certain conditions as set forth in the governing instruments.
+Approximately 58 percent and 12 percent of all public support was received from a foundation and a government Agency in 2022, respectively.
+The contribution was unrestricted and the grants require fulfillment of certain conditions as set forth in the governing instruments.
 Failure to fulfill the conditions could result in the return of funds.
 In the opinion of management, the Agency is in compliance with the terms of the grants.